niemopen/niem-naming-design-rules/ndr6-outline.md

 | ReferenceCode | `xs:complexType/@appinfo:referenceCode` |
 | HasProperty | `xs:complexType/xs:complexContent/xs:extension/xs:sequence/xs:element` or `xs:complexType/xs:complexContent/xs:extension/xs:attribute` |

-Figure 4-8 shows a Class object in CMF, and then in XSD as a complex type with attributes but no child elements.
+An atomic class is represented in XSD as a complex type with simple content ("CSC type") that has attributes.
+This is illustrated in [figure 4-8](#fig4-8) below, which shows an atomic class object in CMF, and then in XSD as a complex type with attributes but no child elements.

 <div style="font-size:90%;">